 - Spouses, friends, children, and employers of survivors who work the ASCA program

-Approximately thirty survivor volunteers responded to the ad.
-Program development meetings were held regularly over the the next 3 months.
-The first-ever ASCA meeting was held at University of California-San Francisco (UCSF) in May of 1993 with more than 85 people in attendance.
+Approximately 30 survivor volunteers responded to the ad.
+Program development meetings were held regularly over the next 3 months.
+The first-ever ASCA meeting was held at the University of California-San Francisco (UCSF) in May 1993, with more than 85 people in attendance.

 ASCA has been constantly evolving since its inception.
-Research and participant feedback has allowed ASCA to become increasingly more powerful and effective for the individuals, groups and organizations who utilize the program.
+Research and participant feedback have allowed ASCA to become increasingly more powerful and effective for the individuals, groups, and organizations that utilize the program.

 The Morris Center

 Yes, The Morris Center does accept contributions.
 Contributions are the only source of funding for the ASCA program.
-You can make a contribution online or by mail via the link and information on our contribute to ASCA page.
+You can make a contribution online via the link and information on our contribute to ASCA page.

 ASCA groups can be found thoughout the U.S. and in other parts of the world.
-You can find a list of active meetings on our meetings list page.
+You can find a list of active meetings in our meetings list.

 Yes, you can.
 ASCA meetings have been started by people who could not find one in their area.

 No, you do not.
-ASCA meetings were designed to be run by either professionals or co-facilitators.
-Most ASCA meetings are community-based and are run by a pair of co-facilitators.
-None of the participants serve in a professional capacity during these meetings.
+Most ASCA meetings are community-based and are run by a pair of survivors who have gone through training to become co-facilitators.
+None of the participants, even if they are also therapists, serve in a professional capacity during these meetings.

 A meeting script is used to ensure a safe sharing environment.
 No one is allowed to offer any analysis, diagnosis, or advice to other participants.

 You can begin by viewing our starting an ASCA group page.
-It provides a quick overview for starting ASCA group meetings.
+It provides a quick overview of starting ASCA group meetings.

 You can also start by going directly to our materials page.
 All of the materials you will need are there.